 Reboot your device and access the web interface through the newly assigned IP Address.
 Make sure to finalize the network settings configuration (Subnet, Gateway, DNS), otherwise the device might not work correctly.

-With the IP address of the device is possible to connect to the web interface served by the the IP Audio Client application.
+With the IP address or the hostname of the device is possible to connect to the web interface served by the the web server of any IPAC device.

-Open a web browser and type the IP address of the device in the URL field.
+Open a web browser and type the IP address or the hostname of the device in the URL field.

 By default new devices or devices that are accessed after a reset to defaults (soft or hard) will ask for credentials to login:

 password: printed on the back-side of the device